Tom O'Gorman

 Tom O'Gorman (born October 22, 1991) is an American racing driver from Cincinnati, Ohio, USA.

-He has competed in many series of motorsport with success, including, SCCA Solo Autocross, SCCA ProSolo, SCCA Time Trials, UMI's King of the Mountain, One Lap of America, WRL, 25 Hours of Thunderhill, ChampCar Endurance Series, Pirelli World Challenge, Gridlife Touring Cup, and Michelin Pilot Challenge.
+O'Gorman has competed in many series of motorsport with success, including, SCCA Solo Autocross, SCCA ProSolo, SCCA Time Trials, UMI's King of the Mountain, One Lap of America, WRL, 25 Hours of Thunderhill, ChampCar Endurance Series, Pirelli World Challenge, Gridlife Touring Cup, and Michelin Pilot Challenge.

 Career

 Early career

-Tom's interest in motorsport began at a very young age.
+O'Gorman's interest in motorsport began at a very young age.
 He played many racing games as a kid, such as Gran Turismo, Live for Speed, and TOCA Race Driver.

 SCCA

-Tom started competing at local Cincinnati region SCCA autocross events as a teenager in 2007.
+O'Gorman started competing at local Cincinnati region SCCA autocross events as a teenager in 2007.